 Instead of making L&D overwhelming by sharing a lot of theoretical knowledge.
 Make it interactive by sharing real-life stories of employees’ industry leaders and colleagues

-Realistic scenarios are a great motivator that helps translate learning into the real-time application at the workplace.
+Realistic scenarios are a great motivator that helps translate learning into real-time application at the workplace.

 Blend various learning formats